 I am thinking of switching programs?
 Can I do this?

-The MAESD does not typically grant program switches.
+The MTCU does not typically grant program switches.
 However, the Ministry reviews each student’s application on an individual basis and may take into consideration extenuating circumstances or the nature of the program switch and its impact on your length of study.
-Students should first speak with their EO Case Manager or MAESD Representative and the College’s Second Career Program Officer (Community Partnerships Office) before making any changes to their program pathway.
+Students should first speak with their EO Case Manager or MTCU Representative and the College’s Second Career Program Officer (Community Partnerships Office) before making any changes to their program pathway.

 I want to quit school?
 What is going to happen?